Particular/Workshop.NServiceBus/exercises/05/README.md

 ### Step 3

-Add xml as an additional serializer.
+Add xml as an additional de-serializer to Sales.

 ### Step 4